Fast Facts: Intake, Privacy, and Why We Use a Verbal Process

-• A verbal process to gather important information – not a physical document that a participants fill out.
+• A verbal process used to gather essential information

-• Designed to be non-intrusive and naturally conversational.
+• Designed to feel natural, conversational, and non-intrusive

-• Useful for both new and recurring participants, as things can change or evolve.
+• Appropriate for both new and returning students, as conditions change

-• Intended to be used as privately as possible and one-on-one with each individual.
+• Intended to be done privately and one-on-one whenever possible

 Why is the sequencing of the questions important?